LionMarc/smusdi-core/README.md

 The *Name* of the authority is used as authentication scheme.
 When receiving a token, the scheme is selected based on the issuer set in the token.
 THe authority to be used is the one whiwh has as *Url* the issuer set in token.

 The *Scopes* are used to create default authorization policies bases on token scopes.

+There are 3 types of authorities:

+- *Oauth*: all the information are loaded from *{Url}/.well-knwon/openid-configuration*.
+This is the default if *Type* is not set;
+- *Jwks*: the signing keys are retrieved from *Url* and stored in cache for *CacheLifespan* lifespan;
+- *Custom*: you must register yourself the strategy to be used.

 See https://learn.microsoft.com/en-us/aspnet/core/security/authorization/limitingidentitybyscheme?view=aspnetcore-8.0#use-multiple-authentication-schemes for details.